Diseases of the American Shorthair – A beauty with character

 Good hygiene in multi-cat households, isolation of infected cats.

-Frequently asked questions about American Shorthair diseases
+Frequently asked questions about diseases of the American Shorthair

-During each routine exam, the vet will:
+During every routine examination, the veterinarian will:

 Listen to the heart and lungs (to detect signs of HCM or breathing problems),